 Our research focuses on a fundamental understanding of the molecular processes of life, especially those involved in health and disease.

-Our theme studies fundamental biological interactions and reactions to deliver advances in medical and industrial biotechnology.
+The theme tackles fundamental and applied questions to deliver advances in medical and industrial biotechnology.

-The theme area directly develops new products and solutions that we seek to apply, through collaboration and direct commercialisation.
+The theme develops new products and solutions that we seek to apply, through collaboration and direct commercialisation.

 Expertise in the theme includes: